-Indicative assessments in this unit are as follows: (1) in-class test; (2) a major portfolio of translations; and (3) one final translation.
+Indicative assessments in this unit are as follows: (1) mid-semester in-class test; (2) portfolio; and (3) a long translation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Unit rules